Braves vs. Mets Player Props Betting Odds

 Lindor Stats

-- Francisco Lindor has 50 hits with 15 doubles, 10 home runs, 19 walks and 40 RBI.
-He's also stolen four bases.
+- Francisco Lindor has 51 hits with 15 doubles, 11 home runs and 20 walks.
+He has driven in 42 runs with four stolen bases.

 Lindor Recent Games